Vampire Hunter D: Bloodlust Anime Review

 Notes and Trivia

-Vampire Hunter D: Bloodlust was released theatrically as Vampire Hunter D: 2000 in Japan, and as noted in the review was envisioned by the director as an English-language production from the start.
+Vampire Hunter D: Bloodlust was released theatrically as Vampire Hunter D: 2000 in Japan, and as noted in the review was envisioned by writer-director Yoshiaki Kawajiri as an English-language production from the start.

 The story is based loosely on one of Hideyuki Kikuchi's lengthy series of Vampire Hunter D novels; the novels are available translated into English from Dark Horse.
-While there is a much later manga series (also available from Dark Horse), the novels are the origin of D and his stories; while not manga, they did include illustrations by Yoshitaka Amano (probably best known for his art for the early Final Fantasy games).
+While there is a much later manga adaptation (also available from Dark Horse), the novels are the origin of D and his stories; they include illustrations by Yoshitaka Amano, best known for his concept art for the first six Final Fantasy games.

 For lots of information on the production of Bloodlust and other things Vampire Hunter D, you should check out The Vampire Hunter D Archives.